woltapp/mitmproxy-mock/README.md

   is to be used with multiple paths)
 * `random` – an array of handlers from which one is chosen at random each time it is evaluated
+* `state` – a dictionary containing the key `variable` with the name of the variable (settable with the `set` action) as value, and handlers for different cases with the value of that variable as key

 These handlers allow simulating flows of responses on the same endpoint, e.g., a sequence of events, a one-time or randomly occurring error, etc.
+Note that stateful handlers can not add any further matching, because they are evaluated only after a match has already been found.

 For example, the following request handler passes any request through to the remote server three out of for times at random, but produces a specific